MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Remote_Disconnected_Sessions.md

 session is disconnected.

-The Disconnected Sessions feature is only available when the remote computer is running PowerShell 3.0 or a later version.
+The Disconnected Sessions feature is only available when the remote computer is a Windows computer running PowerShell 3.0 or a later version and the local computer is running Windows.

 The Disconnected Sessions feature allows you to close the session in which a PSSession was created, and even close PowerShell, and shut down the computer,